Varig Flight 810: Crew

-All crew members were citizens of Brazil except for two stewardesses.
+All crew-members were citizens of Brazil except for two stewardesses.

 Synopsis

-At 03:43 UTC the flight departed from Rio en route to Lima carrying 80 passengers and 17 crew members.
+At 03:43 UTC the flight departed from Rio en route to Lima carrying 80 passengers and 17 crew-members.
 The flight passed Pirassununga at 04:30, Campo Grande at 05:24, Corumbá at 05:48, Santa Cruz at 06:30, Cochabamba at 06:52, Charaña at 07:15, and Pisco at 08:13.
-The crew established contact with Lima air traffic control at 08:09 while at an altitude of 36000 ft and declared they would pass Pisco at 08:13 before reaching Lima airport at 08:36.
-When requesting permission to descend, air traffic control warned the Boeing 707 of the presence of a Douglas DC-6 that would also reach Pisco at 08:13, but the DC-6 was at an altitude of 13500 ft.
-At 08:14, one minute after passing Pisco, the Boeing 707 started descent, reporting at 08:19 to be at an altitude of 26,000 feet.
+The crew established contact with Lima air traffic control at 08:09 while at an altitude of 36000 ft and gave an estimate of overflying Pisco at 08:13 before reaching Lima airport at 08:36.
+When they requested descent clearance, air traffic control warned the Boeing 707 of the presence of a Douglas DC-6 that would also reach Pisco at 08:13, but the DC-6 was at an altitude of 13500 ft.
+At 08:14, one minute after passing Pisco, the Boeing 707 started its descent, reporting at 08:19 that it was at 26,000 feet.

-Shortly thereafter the flight was granted authorization for a straight-in approach to runway 33.
-At 08:24 the flight reported to ATC it was at an altitude of 15,000 ft whilst still in descent; at 08:30 it had reached an altitude of 12000 ft and was directly overhead of Las Palmas.
-Because the flight was at too high for a straight-in approach to runway 33, ATC suggested rotating 360° over the point of Las Palmas to lose enough altitude for an approach and report again when the turn was completed.
-The flight continued descending then turned slightly right from its 330° heading, passing east of the airport before making a left turn and passing over the airport.
+Shortly thereafter the flight was cleared for a straight-in approach to runway 33.
+At 08:24 the flight reported to ATC it was at an altitude of 15,000 ft whilst still in its descent; at 08:30 it had reached an altitude of 12000 ft and was directly overhead Las Palmas.
+Because the flight was still too high for a straight-in approach to runway 33, ATC suggested that the aircraft make a 360° orbit over Las Palmas to lose enough altitude for an approach and report again when the turn was completed.
+The flight continued descending, then turned slightly right from its 330° heading, passing east of the airport before making a left turn and overflying the airport.

-The flight continued the turn until it was heading south, passing the west of Las Palmas in order to initiate the procedure from the ILS course, then finally made a 180° turn to reach the ILS back course, at a heading of 327°.
+The flight continued the turn until it was heading south, passing the west of Las Palmas to initiate the ILS procedure, then finally made a 180° turn to reach the ILS back course, at a heading of 327°.
 The flight stayed on the standard intercept course for nearly three minutes until before initiating the turn North.
-The heading of the flight was 333° when it crashed into the Laz Cruz Peak, eight miles east from the approach track for the planned ILS course.
+The heading of the flight was 333° when it crashed into the Laz Cruz Peak, eight miles east of the approach track for the published ILS procedure.
 Communications with ATC ceased at 08:37, and an emergency was declared at 08:55.

 The wreckage of the Boeing 707 was found at 18:00 by the Peruvian Air Force.
 The impact of the crash and explosion from the crash completely destroyed the aircraft, killing all 80 passengers and 17 crew members.
 Visibility at the time of the accident was reported to be 14 km.